 The chemist describes through objective analyses how the wine is, the consumer or wine critic describes subjectively how it tastes.
 The former brings the same result when repeated, the latter is not certain.
 Ultimately, the saying must be accepted: De gustibus non est disputandum (One cannot argue about taste).
 A qualitative wine evaluation in the form of a grade and textual description is determined by professional tastings.
 There are already attempts to determine the "tasteable" quality by means of glycosyl glucose assay.

-On August 2009, an extensively adapted EU wine market regulation came into force with serious changes in the quality levels and designations.
+On 1 August 2009, an extensively adapted EU wine market regulation came into force with serious changes to the quality levels and designations.
 The system of protection of origin of the Community food law was also adopted for wine and the criterion of origin was given great importance.
 The new system now distinguishes between "wine without geographical indication" and "wine with geographical indication".
 Thus, the quality philosophy of the "Romanesque wine law", which is modelled on the French appellation system and which has always been based on origin for wine, but also for food and agricultural products, was adopted.
 The aim is to replace the quality hierarchies, which in many countries are set by the state, sometimes arbitrarily and sometimes incompatible with each other, to link the new levels with clear profiles and to make them comprehensible to consumers.

 According to a transitional period, wines marketed under the "old regime" before 31 December 2010 could continue to be marketed until stocks were exhausted.
 However, the member states were obliged to submit the technical specifications for all names of origin to be protected to the Commission by the end of 2011, otherwise the international protection for such an origin would have lapsed.
 The new appellations: